 If you like to make frozen drinks and slushies on a hot day, you'll want a blender that can crush ice.
-However, not all models are capable of blending ice cubes, as ice can sometimes get stuck on the blades, preventing the cubes from breaking down.
-For a pleasant and tasty drink, most users want a consistent, snow-like blend without any uneven chunks or clumps left behind in the mix.
+However, not all models can blend ice cubes, as ice can sometimes get stuck on the blades, preventing the cubes from breaking down.
+For a pleasant and tasty drink, most users want a consistent, snow-like blend without any uneven chunks or clumps left behind.

-We've tested over 30 blenders and below are our recommendations for the best blenders for ice crushing you can buy.
-See also our recommendations for the best blenders and the best blenders for smoothies.
+We've tested over 95 blenders, and below are our recommendations for the best blenders for ice crushing you can buy.
+See our picks for the best blenders for frozen drinks, the best blenders, the best Ninja blenders, and the best blenders for smoothies.

 The Vitamix 7500 is the best blender for ice crushing we've tested.
 Even though plenty of blenders can get the job done and cost less, it's worth considering if you want something heavy-duty with versatile overall performance.
 This high-end blender is very well-built and comes with a seven-year U.S. warranty (depending on where you live and where you buy it), which is nice if you use your blender daily for crushing ice and other hard ingredients, like frozen fruits.
 It comes with a 64oz jar and has a simple control scheme, with a speed dial and a switch for pulse mode that's useful for ice crushing.